Salted-Peanuts/KOTH-Timer/README.md

 ## What It Does

-OpenKOTH is a physical objective timer for two-team King of the Hill style games.
+KOTH-Timer is a physical objective timer for two-team King of the Hill style games.

 Players press their team’s button to capture the objective.
 The timer tracks control time and shows the game state through: